 Author: Emma Mijailovic, EAL Teacher

-One possible solution to this is collaboration between EAL teachers and subject teachers, as Russell (2014) advocates.
-EAL specialists can be an asset when seen as ‘collaborating partners’ (Russell 2014, 1190), especially at the planning stages.
-Collaborative planning between subject and language specialists seeks to establish content and language integrated aims.
-Balancing these aims can be a challenge due to the complexity of task design.
-It is imperative that materials provide relevant content and language focus, as well as being cognitively demanding, see Hammond (2014) and Costley and Safford (2008).
-Therefore, collaboration in both setting the aims and selecting appropriate materials is paramount in enabling EAL pupils to access the lesson.
+One possible solution to this situation is increased collaboration between EAL and subject teachers, as Russell (2014) advocates.
+EAL specialists can be a real asset when seen as ‘collaborating partners’ (Russell, p.1-190), especially at the planning stages.
+Collaborative planning between subject and language specialists seeks to establish integrated content and language aims, recognising that balancing these aims can be a challenge, due to the complexity of task design.
+It is imperative that materials used in subject lessons provide both relevant content and a language focus, as well as being cognitively demanding (Hammond, 2014, and Costley and Safford, 2008).
+Collaboration both in setting the aims and in selecting appropriate materials is paramount to enable EAL pupils to access lessons.

 Costley, T (2014) English as an additional language, policy and the teaching and learning of English in England, Language and Education, 28:3, 276-292

 Costley, T. and Safford, K. (2008) ‘I didn’t speak for the first year’: Silence, Self-Study and Student Stories of English Language Learning in Mainstream Education, Innovation in Language Learning and Teaching, 2:2, 136-151

 Creese, A (2010) Content-Focused Classrooms and Learning English: How Teachers Collaborate, Theory Into practice, 49:2, 99-105

 Hammond, J. (2014) An Australian Perspective on Standards-Based Education, Teacher Knowledge, and Students of English as an Additional Language TESOL QUARTERLY Vol. 48, No. 3